matthew678532/front-end-starterkit/README.md

 ## Overview

-The purpose of this repository is to provide you as a developer with a starting point when embarking upon projects which involve predominantly front end development.
+The purpose of this repository is to provide you as a developer with and integrated workflow when embarking upon projects which involve predominantly front end development.
 Within this repository there are several tools which help aid developmental processes, most notably gulp.
 Gulp is used to streamline the build process and essentially transform source code into optimized distribution code.

 The technologies included within this starterkit are: pug, sass, js/jquery and gulp.
 For those of you who are unfamiliar with any of the technologies used, but are keen to learn, I have compiled a collection of introductory resources for you: